 Student Legal Services cannot provide assistance with the following matters:

-• Claims involving the University of Florida, the State of Florida, or any of its agencies.
+- Claims against or disputes with the State of Florida, the University of Florida, or other University of Florida students are expressly excluded from coverage, even for advice.
 For issues involving the University of Florida, please contact the University of Florida Ombudsman.

 Student Legal Services attorneys advise students by appointment only, except at the Criminal and Traffic Clinic.
 In case of an emergency or time sensitive matter, we will make every effort to accommodate you as quickly as possible.
 Legal advice cannot be given over the telephone or by email.

-In order to schedule an appointment, students are required to complete and submit an online Client Intake Form.
+In order to schedule an appointment, students are required to complete and submit an online Online Applicaiton.
 Upon receipt of the completed Client Intake Form and verification of your eligibility to receive services, Student Legal Services will contact you to schedule an appoint to consult with an attorney.